pyomeca/ezc3d/README.md

 > `MATLAB_ROOT_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the root path of MATLAB directory.
 Please note that the MATLAB binder is based on MATLAB R2018a API and won't compile on earlier versions.
 This variable should be found automatically, except on Mac where the value should manually be set to the MATLAB in the App folder.
 >
 > `MATLAB_ezc3d_INSTALL_DIR` If `BINDER_MATLAB` is set to `ON` then this variable should point to the path where you want to install EZC3D.
 Typically, you want this to be in `{MY DOCUMENTS}/MATLAB`, which is not the default location.
 The default value is the toolbox folder of MATLAB, i.e., `{MATLAB_ROOT}/toolbox`.
 Please note that if you leave the default value, you will probably need to grant administrator rights to the installer.

+### VCPKG (For Windows, Linux and Mac)

+An automated script for compilation is offered on vcpkg.
+Install vcpkg by making a local clone from its GitHub repo [https://github.com/Microsoft/vcpkg](https://github.com/Microsoft/vcpkg).
+Then run the vcpkg-bootstrapper script to set it up.
+For detailed installation instructions, see [Install vcpkg](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg).
+To integrate vcpkg with your Visual Studio or Visual Studio Code development environment, see [Integrate vcpkg](https://docs.microsoft.com/en-us/cpp/build/integrate-vcpkg).
+Then, to use vcpkg to install or update a library, see [Manage libraries with vcpkg](https://docs.microsoft.com/en-us/cpp/build/manage-libraries-with-vcpkg).
+For more information about vcpkg commands, see [vcpkg command-line reference](https://docs.microsoft.com/en-us/cpp/build/vcpkg-command-line-reference).

+👀 EZC3D is available in VCPKG since [2020-11 release](https://github.com/microsoft/vcpkg/releases/tag/2020.11)

 # How to use
 The aim of EZC3D is to be, indeed, eazy to use.
 Still, it is a C++ library and therefore requires some time to adapt.
 This section aims to help you level up as fast as possible, in order to enjoy EZC3D as fast as possible.